'Petrifying' experience as Westgate lift malfunctions days after launch

 “I don’t want anybody else to go through it.”

-The grand opening of the Westgate Centre has so far run relatively smoothly, despite a last minute rush to get it finished on time.
+The grand opening of Westgate has so far run relatively smoothly, despite a last-minute rush to get it finished on time.

-Shoppers have reacted almost wholly positively since the £440million centre opened a week ago.
+Shoppers have reacted largely positively since the £440m centre opened a week ago.

-The 40,000 square foot Primark is one of the flagship stores of the new centre.
+The 40,000 square foot Primark is one of the flagship stores of the new centre alongside department store John Lewis.

 Primark offered Mrs Sero a gift voucher as a gesture of apology and the store is understood to be looking into their in-store facilities as a priority.